I love finding micro changes that make a big difference in my life.

 Getting good at negotiating

-For some reason, we tend to associate negotiation with the big ticket things: buying a house or car and discussing your salary.
+For some reason, we tend to associate negotiation with big-ticket things: buying a house or car and discussing your salary.

 But negotiating is a practice and skill we can start to hone through intentional practice.
 I personally like practicing my negotiating skills when I am flipping furniture.